We offer youth swim lessons for various ages and skill levels.

 East River Flats Park – University of Minnesota Boathouse

 Participants must attend all portions of the course to be eligible for certification.
-All participants must complete the pre-course swim test, which includes a 300-yard continuous swim and simulated water rescue requiring a surface dive to a depth of 7-10 feet.
+All participants must complete the pre-course swim test, which include the following: Jump into the water and totally submerge, resurface then swim 150 yards using the front crawl, breaststroke or a combination of both.
+(Swimming on the back or side is not permitted.
+Swim goggles are allowed), Maintain position at the surface of the water for 2 minutes by treading water using only the legs, and Swim 50 yards using the front crawl, breaststroke or a combination of both and a timed simulated water rescue requiring a surface dive to a depth of 7-10 feet.
 The purpose of the pre-course test is to ensure that the participant demonstrates comfort in the water, along with enough speed, strength and endurance to perform a combination of basic skills that are required and built upon throughout the course.
 No refunds will be given to those who do not successfully complete course.

 • Participants are eligible for Lifeguard Training Scholarship Program*